The Commercial tab

 Profit trend

-Gross profit by month for the selected range.
+Profit by month for the selected range (net of tax when your tax is on).
 A useful shape to spot seasonality or see whether margins are trending up or down.

 Margin by make and model